A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Introduction

-To compute the proposed metric, we need to solve an NP-hard multi-dimensional assignment problem \cite{garey2002computers, burkard2009assignment}, which can be solved by Viterbi algorithm \cite{forney1973viterbi} for problems with few trajectories.
-Inspired by Bento's LP metric, we propose a lower bound on our metric, which is also a metric and can be computed in polynomial time using LP \cite{khachiyan1980polynomial}, which makes it applicable to sets with more trajectories.
-As in Bento's LP metric, we derive an efficient implementation of the LP relaxation metric based on ADMM that scales linearly with the batch duration.
+To compute the proposed metric, we need to solve a multi-dimensional assignment problem \cite{garey2002computers, burkard2009assignment}, which can be efficiently solved by the Viterbi algorithm \cite{forney1973viterbi} for problems with few trajectories.
+Inspired by Bento's LP metric, we propose a lower bound on our metric by relaxing the binary constraint in the metric definition, making the lower bound an LP.
+This lower bound is also a metric and, due to the LP property, it can be computed in polynomial time \cite{khachiyan1980polynomial}, which makes it applicable to sets with a large number of trajectories.
+Similar LP relaxations of more complex multi-dimensional assignment problems have also been used in multiple hypothesis tracking \cite{Storms00,Coraluppi00, Fortunato07}.

 A characteristic of all the above-mentioned metrics is that they assume that the ground truth and the estimate are known sets of trajectories.
-However, if we evaluate algorithms using the Bayesian framework via Monte Carlo simulations, these quantities are modelled as random variables.
+However, when we evaluate algorithms using the Bayesian framework via Monte Carlo simulations, these quantities are modelled as random variables.
 The final contribution of this paper is to extend the proposed metric to random finite sets (RFSs) of trajectories \cite{garcia2015setsTraj}, as was done in GOSPA for RFSs of targets \cite{rahmathullah2016Generalized}.
-This is important for sound evaluation of algorithms using Monte Carlo simulation and, in principle, to design optimal estimators, as in RFSs of targets.
+This is important for sound evaluation of algorithms using Monte Carlo simulation and to design optimal estimators.

 The outline of the paper is as follows.
 In Section~\ref{sec:prob}, we formulate the problem and discuss the challenges in designing a metric for sets of trajectories.
-Section~\ref{sec:assign} presents the proposed metric based on multi-dimensional assignments and, in Section~\ref{sec:lpReMetric}, we present the LP relaxation metric and its ADMM implementation.
+Section~\ref{sec:assign} presents the proposed metric based on multi-dimensional assignments and, in Section~\ref{sec:lpReMetric}, we present the LP metric and its decomposition in terms of localization costs for properly detected targets, and costs for missed targets, false targets and track switches.
 We extend the metric to RFS of trajectories in Section~\ref{sec:extenRandomSets} and, in Section~\ref{sec:imple}, we analyze the proposed metric implementations via simulations.
 Finally, conclusions are drawn in Section~\ref{sec:concl}.

 \tikzset{x=0.8cm,y=0.8cm, every text node part/.style={align=center}, every node/.style={font= , inner sep=1pt,outer sep=0pt, minimum size=2pt, draw}}